Early Stage Gynecologic Cancer

 Other GYN Oncology Procedures:

-- Pelvic Lymphadenectomy - A precise, controlled dissection of the lymph node bundle can be achieved off the external iliac artery, out to the pelvic side wall and psoas muscle, and into the obturator space.
-This faciliates a complete en bloc lymphadenectomy, increasing lymph node yield for pathology evaluation.
+A precise, controlled dissection of the lymph node bundle can be achieved off the external iliac artery, out to the pelvic side wall and psoas muscle, and into the obturator space.
+This facilitates a complete en bloc lymphadenectomy, increasing lymph node yield for pathology evaluation.